-These simple grilled chicken thighs with refined sugar-free maple chipotle barbecue sauce are summer grilling perfection.
+These simple Maple Chipotle Barbecue Chicken with amazing homemade sauce are summer grilling perfection.
 The sauce is brushed on at the very end of grilling just to caramelize it a bit, but it doesn’t burn.
 The sweet, tangy, tender, juicy and smoky results are smokin’ good!
-This healthy barbecue chicken is naturally gluten-free and paleo!

 Well hello, June.
 In my mind, when I hear June I think SUMMER!!!
 June is summer, right?
 I know the summer solstice isn’t for another three weeks, but in my little brain, June, July and August is summer.
 Please leave me a comment below and let me know if this is crazy talk.